|

 2011/8/31 0:00:00 |

-When using non-dedicated equipment to verify the device, the temperature of the hot junction must be below 80°C under operating parameters (including changing the direction of the current, the cold junction becomes the hot junction).
-In the case of no heat dissipation at the hot end, instantaneously power on for the test, that is, touch the two end faces of the cooler with your hands, feel a certain feeling of heat, and a slight cold feeling on one side.
-Otherwise, due to the high temperature of the hot junction, it is easy to cause the device to be short-circuited or disconnected, and the cooler will be scrapped. |
+When using non-specialized equipment to inspect the device, the temperature of the hot end must be lower than 80°C under the operating parameters (including changing the direction of the current from the cold end to the hot end).
+Under the condition that there is no heat dissipation at the hot end, the power is turned on instantly for testing, that is, touch the two ends of the cooler with your hands, feel a certain feeling of heat, and feel a slight cold feeling on one side.
+Otherwise, because the hot end temperature is too high, it is easy to cause the device to short circuit or cut off the view, and the cooler will be scrapped. |

 Click Download |